danieldf/danieldf.github.com/index.md

 (dualities in general: AdS/CFT, modular and mirror symmetry, etc); quantum fields in curved spaces; higher gauge theory and category theory; and so on — and their relations to Quantum Gravity.

-Lately, I have also been peaking at some problems in Theoreical and Computational Neuroscience, e.g., [Ersätz-Brain](http://www.cog.brown.edu/Research/ErsatzBrainGroup/).
+Lately, I have also been peaking at some problems in Theoretical and Computational Neuroscience, e.g., [Ersätz-Brain](http://www.cog.brown.edu/Research/ErsatzBrainGroup/).

 Using the [arXivs](http://arxiv.org/)' notation: [hep-th](http://arxiv.org/archive/hep-th), [math-ph](http://arxiv.org/archive/math-ph),